LukenSkyne/Minecraft-Ping-Wheel/README.md

 ## About

 Modern co-op games often allow players to communicate via "pings" to mark in-game locations.
 This simple mod provides such pinging mechanism for the fabric mod loader.

+Default Keybind is "Mouse5" aka "Forward" to ping.
+The Settings can also be opened from the Mod Menu integration.

+If you are looking to use the mod on Bukkit servers, you can install our [official Plugin](https://github.com/RXJpaw/Minecraft-Ping-Wheel-Plugin/).

 ## Gallery